 If you’re in a lower tax bracket, you may be able to ditch capital gains taxes entirely and set up your portfolio so that you pay lower taxes in the future, too.

-“If your total income leaves you in the 12 percent tax bracket or lower, you are able to recognize capital gains in your non-retirement accounts at a zero percent federal capital gains tax rate,” according to Matthew Schwartz, a certified financial planner at Great Waters Financial.
+“If your total income leaves you in the 12 percent tax bracket or lower, you are able to recognize capital gains in your non-retirement accounts at a zero percent federal capital gains tax rate,” according to Matthew Schwartz, a certified financial planner at Great Waters Financial in the Minneapolis area.

 “By selling, and realizing the gains, then repurchasing the investment, you would be able to step up your cost basis without paying additional federal tax,” says Schwartz.